FabianMaeurer/TensorCategories.jl/docs/src/Multitensor.md

 # Multitensor Categories

-The main idea of JuCat is to provide abstract methods for categorical computations.
+The main idea of TensorCategories is to provide abstract methods for categorical computations.
 The abstract types `MultiTensorCategory` and `TensorCategory` are intended for this purpose.
 To use these abstract methods you need to provide some functionality for your categories.